 How to apply to the EHF, what happens when we have received your application and how to appeal.

 How to apply

 You will have to complete an application form to apply for help from the fund and provide documents to support your application.
-These will include the last three months bank statements for all accounts held or that you have access to and any other documents relevant to your claim (such as doctors letters etc.).
+These will include the last two months bank statements for all accounts held or that you have access to and any other documents relevant to your claim (such as doctors letters etc.).

 You can send your completed form and any supporting evidence by email or post to us.

 - Post: Uttlesford District Council, Council Offices, London Road, Saffron Walden, CB11 4ER

 Due to the current COVID 19 situation all home visits and office appointments to complete the application form have been suspended until further notice.

 If you are unable to complete the form and have no one in the household who can support you with it please contact us and we will arrange for a phone appointment.
 Supporting documents will still need to be emailed to us.

 If you contact us via email please provide your full name and address so we can locate your account.